100 Mile UTMB Badge

 Mandatory Kit

 The course is predominantly on easy going trails with small road sections as well.
 At the time of year, the race takes place, the ground should be dry and hard.
-We therefore suggest that both road running and trail shoes are suitable.
+We therefore suggest that both road running and light trail shoes are suitable.

 Runners must carry the following equipment with them at all-times and will be disqualified for failing kit checks.
 Inspections will take place at any time during and after the race.

-• Foil blanket.
+• Foil blanket/survival blanket

 • Hydration system capable of holding one litre of liquid.